 - Division of household expenses.

 A spouse has the right to appeal against the order.
 For example, questioning the amount of maintenance to be paid or the child custody arrangements.
 The ONC gives the spouse who petitioned for divorce (the petitioner) the right to summon the other spouse to a divorce hearing.
 This writ of summons (l’assignation) is notified to the other spouse by way of a bailiff (un huissier de justice).
 Following the writ of summons, the divorce case is allocated to a judge.
 This can be the same judge that ruled on the interim measures or a different judge.
 They will have to rule on issues regarding the children and the financial aspects of the separation.
 The spouses must exchange their pleadings (des conclusions) through their lawyers, along with evidence to justify and support the claims made by each spouse.
 The judge allows each lawyer a certain amount of time to conclude and respond to the opposing arguments, and to communicate all of the supporting evidence.
 Once the judge considers that the case is ready to be heard, they will set a court date for the lawyers’ closing speeches (les plaidoiries).
 As with all other divorce hearings, this takes place behind closed doors.
 The spouses’ attendance at this hearing is not compulsory.
 At the end of the hearing, the judge then sets a date on which they will make his final decision (usually one or two months later).
 The parties can appeal against this decision (le jugement).
 This can be a ‘general appeal’, which means that it can be about both the principle of the divorce and its consequences.
 However, it can also be solely concerned with the principle of the divorce or any consequence of it, such as the amount of compensatory allowance (la prestation compensatoire) to be paid.
-The judge may pronounce a fault-based divorce against one spouse (un divorce aux torts exclusifs de l’un des époux) or, alternatively, may decide that both parties were to blame and decree a divorce by mutual fault (un divorce aux torts partagés).
-Be aware that it is rare for the proceedings for a fault-based divorce to last less than one and a half years.
+The judge may pronounce a divorce on the ground of fault against one spouse (un divorce aux torts exclusifs de l’un des époux) or, alternatively, may decide that both parties were to blame and decree a divorce by mutual fault (un divorce aux torts partagés).
+Be aware that it is rare for the proceedings for a divorce on the ground of fault to last less than one and a half years.
 This can have a significant effect on cost.

 Want to ask a question?